 Anyone who has experienced the panic and sorrow of having a lost dog knows how important it is to license your pet.
 Our dogs are our friends and companions, and they look to us for nearly everything: food, shelter, water and love.
-They also need us to help bring them home if they wander.
+They also need us to bring them home after they have wandered.

 One of the best and most basic things we can do for our dogs is to license them.
 Our goal is to be able to reunite all lost dogs with their families, and you can help us reach that goal with increased dog licensing.
-When Good Samaritans find stray dogs that are licensed, they can call the Lincoln County Animal Shelter or Dispatch to find your information, and your pet may never even have to come to the shelter.
+When Good Samaritans or Animal Services Deputies find stray dogs that are licensed, they can call the Lincoln County Animal Shelter for your information, and your pet may never even have to come to the shelter.

 You may easily purchase or renew a license by mail, at the Animal Shelter, or at many local veterinarians’ offices.
 Applications and additional information are available online at www.LincolnCountyAnimalShelter.org.